liaochenlanruo/pgcgap/docs/index-v1.0.34.md

 The software was tested successfully on Windows WSL, Linux x64 platform, and macOS.
 Because this software relies on a large number of other software, so it is recommended to install with **[Bioconda](https://bioconda.github.io/index.html)**.

+**Notice**: There are some troubles to install PGCGAP v1.0.33 and v1.0.34 with conda, and this need time to repair.
+Be patient and you can install v1.0.32.

 ### **Step1: Install PGCGAP**

 - Method 1: use mamba to install PGCGAP ([![GitHubversion](https://anaconda.org/bioconda/pgcgap/badges/version.svg)](https://anaconda.org/bioconda/pgcgap) is now avaliable)